• Study level

 Course:

 The role of biological and physico-chemical transformations on the organoleptic component of the product will be presented in order to better interpret sensory evaluations.
-Acquisition of sensory analysis methodologies applicable to various food and non-food products in order to make decisions in production, quality control and R&D.
+Acquisition of sensory analysis methodologies applicable to various food and non-food products, with a view to making decisions in production, quality control and R&D.

-Varietal, fermentative or post-fermentative origins, impact compounds, aroma defects.
+Varietal, fermentative and post-fermentative origins, impact compounds, aroma defects.

-Through different examples related to the chemistry of wine aromas and wine making techniques, sensory analysis protocols used in oenology will be presented.
+Through various examples related to wine aroma chemistry and winemaking techniques, sensory analysis protocols used in oenology will be presented.

-Practical: Sensory evaluation tests on different products (wines, tropical products...), interpretation of test results by statistical processing
+Practical work: Sensory evaluation tests on different products (wines, tropical products, etc.), interpretation of test results using statistical processing.

 Read more